Jump to:

 May

-Sunny days, flowers and greenery everywhere you look…that’s right, May is the time for growth.
-Yes, that means growth in your garden too!
-By now you’ll be seeing the fruits of your labours from the winter months.
+Sunny days, flowers and greenery everywhere you look — that’s right, May is the time for growth!
+By now, you’ll be seeing the fruits of your labours from the winter months.

 The emphasis for May is getting your flowers out – as well as the rest of your fruit and vegetables.
 The soil will now be warm and loose enough now for most flowers.
 But you don’t have to stop growing indoors!
 There are still a few things you can start inside to keep them safe before summer comes around.

-Stray cold days may come around, so keep an eye for them and cover veg or flowers if you think extra protection is necessary.
+Stray cold days may come around.
+So keep an eye out for them and cover veg or flowers if you think extra protection is necessary.

 May calendar and tips